 It was a military stronghold until Akbar transformed it into a place of residence and had a number of palaces built there.
 The architectural style was Hindu at first, the Mughal style superseding it later, under the reign of Shah Jahan.

+The tomb of I’timad-ud-Daulah is often regarded as a draft for the Taj Mahal.
 It is often described as a jewel-box or a “mini-Taj”.
 Its interior decor is indeed thought to have inspired that of the Taj Mahal.